LamideK/LamideK/README.md

 - 👋 Hi, I’m @Lamide
-- 👀 I’m interested in ...well, i'm not quite sure yet...
+- 👀 I’m interested in _
-- 🌱 I’m currently learning Python Automation (Selenium), and API Management
+- 🌱 I’m currently learning _
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on _
 - 📫 How to reach me:

 <!---
 LamideK/LamideK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.